open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Visualizer-Plugins.rst

    Calls Visualizer's :code:`endAnimation()` method, which stops the animation timer.

 Visualizer methods
 #########################

 A Visualizer is simply a Juce :code:`Component` that includes an animation timer.
 Anything that can be done inside a :code:`Component` can be done inside a Visualizer.

-All Visualizers must implement three pure virtual methods:
+All Visualizers must implement two pure virtual methods:

 .. function:: void refresh()